 Snyder Creek forms the district's eastern limit, meandering south and west toward the river through an extensive system of wetlands known as the Snyder Creek Bottoms.
-This five-square mile wetland area absorbs and filters stormwater before it reaches the lowa River, reducing flooding and pollution and supporting wildlife habitat, especially migratory and game birds that rely on wetlands and isolated ponds.
+This five-square mile wetland area absorbs and filters stormwater before it reaches the Iowa River, reducing flood-ing and pollution and supporting wildlife habitat, especially migratory and game birds that rely on wetlands and isolated ponds.
 Though outside city limits, a unified strategy for protecting and restoring the function of these wetlands would provide an opportunity for an outdoor attraction that would benefit county and city residents alike.